luís manuel araújo

 a handful

-of those smiling things.
+of the smiling ones.

 in the shade, I found it: